-We demonstrate that the employed SMD–Tensor method reliably recovers parameters in synthetic MoLDS with a small number of components, low latent dimensionality, and well-separated dynamics.
-We empirically compare SMD–Tensor against the RTPM-Tensor baseline across a wide range of such settings.
-Our results show that SMD-Tensor consistently outperforms RTPM–Tensor on multiple metrics.
+We demonstrate that the employed SMD-Tensor method reliably recovers parameters in synthetic MoLDS with a small number of components, low latent dimensionality, and well-separated dynamics.
+We empirically compare SMD-Tensor against the RTPM-Tensor baseline across a wide range of such settings.
+Our results show that SMD-Tensor consistently outperforms RTPM-Tensor on multiple metrics.
 In particular, when the number of mixture components is small and sufficient data are available, SMD achieves near-optimal recovery of both the mixture weights and the Markov parameters.

 The first row of Figure~\ref{fig:smd-rtpm-tensor} reports results of the SMD-Tensor method for a $K=3$ mixture model with LDS dimensions $n=2, m=p=1$.
 The LDS parameters are randomly generated, with eigenvalues of $A$ constrained to lie inside the unit circle.
-We vary the trajectory length $T$ and the number of trajectories $N$, and for each $(N,T)$ configuration.
+We vary the trajectory length $T$ and the number of trajectories $N$ for each configuration.
 We run multiple independent trials, calculating the discrepancy between estimated and true Markov parameters.
-The second row of Figure~\ref{fig:smd-rtpm-tensor} shows the result for RTPM-Tensor.
-It is noticed that the mean Markov parameter errors decrease with increasing trajectory length and number of trajectories for both methods, but the trend is more pronounced and stable for SMD, as reflected in the heat maps (Figure~\ref{fig:smd-rtpm-tensor}(c,f)).
-Across nearly all $(N,T)$ cases, SMD yields consistently lower errors (Figures~\ref{fig:smd-rtpm-tensor}(g,h)).
-In cases with larger $T$ and $N$, SMD achieves highly accurate recovery of both mixture weights and Markov parameters (Figure~\ref{fig:smd-rtpm-tensor}(c1)), underscoring its robustness and reliability for more complex conditions.
+The second row of Figure~\ref{fig:smd-rtpm-tensor} shows the result for the RTPM-Tensor method.
+It is noticed that the mean Markov parameter errors decrease with increasing trajectory length and number of trajectories for both methods, but the trend is more pronounced and stable for SMD, as reflected in the heat maps (Figure~\ref{fig:smd-rtpm-tensor}c,f).
+Across nearly all $(N,T)$ cases, SMD yields consistently lower errors (Figures~\ref{fig:smd-rtpm-tensor}g,h).
+In cases with larger $T$ and $N$, SMD achieves highly accurate recovery of both mixture weights and Markov parameters (Figure~\ref{fig:smd-rtpm-tensor}i), underscoring its robustness and reliability for the MoLDS setting.